 My name is Amy Illingworth and I am the Director of Professional Growth in a southern CA school district.
-My leadership vision is to provide equitable learning opportunities for student and adult learners.
+My leadership vision is to create equitable learning opportunities were student and adult learners thrive.
 My core values include: equity, integrity, empathy, making a difference, and creativity.

 Previously I have served as a teacher, literacy coach, vice principal, and principal at the elementary, middle, and high school level.
+I have also taught at the university level.
 I have presented at ASCD, ACSA Leadership Summit, and local conferences on a variety of topics.
 I am passionate about coaching and leadership development in education.

 In August of 2013 I began my Doctoral program in Educational Leadership.
 My research focused on principal professional development and the structures districts can put in place to support job-embedded, on-going professional development for instructional leaders.
 On April 1, 2015 I successfully defended my dissertation: Structures for Instructional Leadership Development.
 I graduated on May 17, 2015.